aparajitad60/Room-Occupancy-Detection-Using-Sensor-Data-and-Evaluate-Machine-Learning-Models-with-Yellowbrick/README.md

 # Evaluate-Machine-Learning-Models-with-Yellowbrick
-Room Occupancy Detection Using Sensor Data and Evaluate Machine Learning Models with Yellowbrick
+Room Occupancy Detection Using Sensor Data and Evaluation of Machine Learning Models with Yellowbrick